Travel 6 minutes 25 July 2025

 Begin Your Fringe Day Right

 We all know that breakfast is the most important meal of the day – and that is truer than ever during the Fringe.
-For an early morning pastry-run to recover from a late night finish, you can’t go wrong with Twelve Triangles.
+For an early-morning pastry run to recover from a late finish, you can’t go wrong with Twelve Triangles.
 Expect not just delicious croissants and pains au chocolat, but also twists on these traditional pastries like chocolate hazelnut croissants.
-This Edinburgh mini-chain is ideal for Fringe-goers as there are venues dotted around the city and suburbs.
-So wherever you’re staying, you can get your day off to a delicious start.
+This Edinburgh mini-chain is ideal for Fringe-goers as there are sites dotted around the city and suburbs, so you'll likely find one within easy reach of your hotel or favourite Fringe venue.

-For a sit-down brunch, Honeycomb & Co in Bruntsfield offers classic options from a full Scottish breakfast to avocado on toast, always using locally sourced ingredients.
-Look out for slight twists on tradition too, like their ‘Hot & Spicy French Toast’.
-Although Bruntsfield is located a little out of the city centre, it still makes a great place to base yourself for the day.
-There are several venues here clustered around the University of Edinburgh, along with the Underbelly Circus Hub on The Meadows, which hosts a variety of performances showcasing incredible feats of artistry and athleticism.
+Bruntsfield is the perfect choice: away from some of the bustle but still accessible from the city centre and, crucially, home to a handful of Fringe venues.
+There are several clustered around the University of Edinburgh in particular, along with the Underbelly Circus Hub on The Meadows, which hosts a variety of performances showcasing incredible feats of artistry and athleticism.
 If you’re a cinephile, then the Cameo cinema is nearby too, which is hosting screenings from the Edinburgh International Film Festival.

-What’s more, if you get peckish later in the day you can pop into Hendersons for some satisfying vegetarian and vegan fare.
+When you get peckish later in the day, pop into Hendersons for satisfying vegetarian and vegan fare.
 The latest incarnation of a long-running family business, the restaurant is something of an institution for veggies and the chefs are adept at putting plant produce front and centre.
-The £10 lunch deal is an absolute steal and perfect for a Fringe pick-me-up.
+The £12 lunch deal is an absolute steal and perfect for a Fringe pick-me-up.
+Alternatively, head to LeftField just up the road.
+With only six tables, this restaurant’s cosy atmosphere is complemented by the view over The Meadows and to the hills beyond.
+Seasonal dishes push Scottish seafood to the fore and are accompanied by minimal-intervention wines.

-In Bruntsfield, you’re ideally situated for a picnic on The Meadows.
-This lovely green space is next to Bruntsfield Links and is easily accessed from the city centre.
-But where should you pick up the bits and bobs for your picnic?
-A warm welcome will be found at the family-run 181 Delicatessen.
-Here you can browse local Scottish produce and pick up homemade light bites like quiches and sausage rolls.
+For something more spontaneous, why not take in the fresh air with a picnic on The Meadows?
+Pick up all the necessary bits and bobs at the family-run 181 Delicatessen, where you can browse local Scottish produce and pick up homemade light bites like quiches and sausage rolls.
 Their selection of cheeses is excellent, and the lovely team headed by Mike and Charlotte Billinghurst are always happy to give advice.

 Just a five-minute walk away, you’ll find Chez Roger, a specialist French delicatessen run by another husband-and-wife team, Gaëlle and Frédéric Roger.
-In addition to a range of authentic French products, Gaëlle and Frédéric also put together apéro grazing boxes (order at least 48 hours before collection).
-For a sweet treat, pop into the nearby Cuckoo’s Bakery for tasty cupcakes, cakes and award-winning scones; there are also various excellent gluten-free and vegan options.
-The Highland Coo Cupcake may be adorable, but don’t be taken in – under the buttercream, you’ll find a naughty whisky ganache centre.
+In addition to a range of authentic French products, Gaëlle and Frédéric also put together 'apéro grazing boxes' (order at least 48 hours before collection).

 Cool Off with an Ice Cream